Updated on August 5th, 2022

 Nationwide Opioid Prescribing Rates

-- In 2018, the overall national opioid prescribing rate had fallen to the lowest it had been in 13 years at 51.4 prescriptions per 100 persons (more than 168 million total opioid prescriptions).5
+In 2023, the overall national opioid prescribing rate fell to the lowest level in more than 20 years at approximately 38 prescriptions per 100 persons (totaling over 125 million opioid prescriptions dispensed nationwide).

-- In 11% of U.S. counties, enough opioid prescriptions were dispensed for every person to have one.
-(2018)5
+In about 4% of U.S. counties, enough opioid prescriptions were still dispensed for every resident to receive at least one prescription.

 Effective Treatment for Opioid Addiction with Detox and Long-Term Rehab